 A was the accumulator where results of operations were stored.

-Y were index registers.
+Y were index/address registers.

 Programming in 6500 assembly language required "spilling registers".
 Values in registers had to be continually moved to other registers or memory.
 Worse, register transfer instructions were limited, some register combinations had no transfer instruction, transfer had to be done indirectly.